ambickham/javascript-array-iterator-methods-lab./JavaScript_Array_Iterator_Notes.md

 **Purpose:** Returns the first element that matches a condition.

+What does .find() do again?
+.find() goes through an array and gives you the first item that matches your condition.
+In this case, you want:

+The comment where id === 823423

 ```javascript
 const people = [{name: 'Ashmeeta'}, {name: 'Ben'}];
 const result = people.find(p => p.name === 'Ashmeeta'); // {name: 'Ashmeeta'}